 Cross-lingual search happens when the query and the result are of a different language.
 For example, a Hindi query of “खाने की जगह” (places to eat) returning an English result of “Bob’s Burgers.”

 In the example below, we repeat the steps of performing semantic search with one difference – changing the model type to the multilingual version.
-Here, we use the embed-multilingual-v3.0
+Here, we use the embed-v4.0 model.
+Here, we are searching a French version of the FAQ list using an English query.

 Semantic search over large datasets can require a lot of memory, which is expensive to host in a vector database.
 Changing the embeddings compression type can help reduce the memory footprint.